William Richard Parsons

 Those students already studying at the College and who were part of the College Territorials (a group that would have probably represented the majority) had already been mobilised for war and would not return.
 Others would have enlisted in the Army while at home.
 Martial Rose‘s history of the college recounts the disruption to training during the Great War and the future of the remaining students:

-We are hampered in tracking his Army service by the dearth of documentation.
+We are hampered in tracking his Army service by the absence of his Soldier’s Records.
 It is quite usual for a soldier’s main bundle of papers to be missing: most were destroyed in the Second World War when an enemy incendiary device landed on the storage warehouse during the Blitz.
 However, ledgers and indexes existed elsewhere, which often helps reconstruction.
-But all we have for William is some information from the Commonwealth War Graves Commission, and a Medal Index Card which simply gives his Regiment.
+His entry in a Soldiers’ Effects ledger tells us that on his death his mother, as next of kin, was due a War Gratuity payment of £5 0s.
+This amount is related to his length of service and is commensurate with an enlistment date sometime in the month following 4th December 1915.
+His Hampshire Regimental Number (21869) further narrows this to December 4th to 13th as the numbers were issued in series and soldiers with close numbers and known enlistment dates give us the approximate range of dates.

 As already stated, William enlisted in the 3rd Battalion Royal Hampshire Regiment.
 This was not a front-line unit but a Reserve Battalion.
-The men were held in England where they were trained and then dispersed to strengthen depleted front-line Battalions as needed.
-It is therefore no surprise to find that William is listed as having been active in a second Battalion: 1st Battalion Dorsetshire Regiment.
-As we have no firm dates for his enrolment, transfer to his new Regiment, or entry into the theatre of war,8 it is impossible to know where he fought.
+The men were held in England (the college record has him in Portsmouth in June 1916) where they were trained and then dispersed to strengthen depleted front-line Battalions as needed.
+It is therefore no surprise to find that William is listed as having been active in a second Battalion: 1st Battalion Dorsetshire Regiment (Regimental Number 22227). .

 They were then withdrawn to Nieuport for an extended period before being sent once more to the front-line; this time it was to be to the St. Quentin area, near the village of Holnon.
 An attack had been launched at 5am on 2nd April and, by 6am, the objective of taking the village had been achieved with minimal losses: 1 killed and 14 injured.
 The Battalion was then tasked the next day with consolidating their position.
-The extract from the diary records that during this work they lost one officer and one ‘other ranks’—William had been killed in action.10
+The extract from the diary records that during this work they lost one officer and one other ranks’”William had been killed in action.9

 His body lies buried at Chapele British Cemetery, Holnon, Departement de l’Aisne, Picardie, France.